DannieBGoode/opensx70/_posts/2019/02/2019-02-23-motor-story.md

 ![Fire image]({{site.url}}/{{site.baseurl}}img/2019/02/motor-microscope-5.jpg)

-No, I cannot reveal the specifics of the new motor out of respect of the person who helped me find it!
+And NO, I cannot reveal the specifics of the new motor out of respect of the person who helped me find it and how scarce and almost impossible to find are!